Insider Sell: Eagle Materials - GuruFocus.com

 Who is Michael Haack?

-Michael Haack has been with Eagle Materials Inc since 2014, initially serving as the Executive Vice President of Gypsum Wallboard and Paperboard before being promoted to President and CEO in 2019.
-Under his leadership, the company has continued to grow and expand its operations.
+Michael Haack has been with Eagle Materials Inc since 2014, serving in various roles before being appointed as President and CEO in 2019.
+Under his leadership, the company has continued to grow and expand its operations in the building materials industry.

 About Eagle Materials Inc

 Eagle Materials Inc is a leading producer of building materials, including gypsum wallboard, cement, recycled paperboard, and concrete and aggregates.
 The company operates through two main segments: Heavy Materials, which includes cement and aggregates, and Light Materials, which includes gypsum wallboard and recycled paperboard.
-Eagle Materials Inc is headquartered in Dallas, Texas, and serves customers across the United States.
+Eagle Materials Inc is committed to providing high-quality products and services to its customers while maintaining a focus on sustainability and environmental responsibility.

 Insider Trends

 Over the past year, there have been no insider purchases of Eagle Materials Inc stock.
 However, there have been 17 insider sells during the same period.
-This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
+This trend could indicate that insiders believe the stock is overvalued or that they are taking advantage of favorable market conditions to sell their shares.

 Valuation

-On the day of Michael Haack's recent sale, shares of Eagle Materials Inc were trading at $165.34 apiece, giving the stock a market cap of $5,880.351 million.
-The price-earnings ratio is 13.34, which is lower than the industry median of 14.06 and lower than the company's historical median price-earnings ratio.
+On the day of Michael Haack's recent sale, shares of Eagle Materials Inc were trading at $165.34 apiece, giving the company a market capitalization of $5,880.353 million.
+The stock's price-earnings ratio is 13.34, which is lower than the industry median of 13.99 and lower than the company's historical median price-earnings ratio.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: